 “Beatriz.
 How’s the boy?”

-“The boy has a name—Marceu—and he’s your son.”
+“They boy’s name is Marceu and he’s your son.”

-“How’s the boy, Beatriz?”
+“How’s the boy, Beatriz.”

 “Ha!
 As though you cared.
-The last time you promised to show up, Marceu told all his friends he was going to spend the day with his dad.
-It killed me, watching the boy sit there on the couch waiting for the doorbell to ring.”
+The last time you promised to show up, Marceu told his friends he was going to spend the day with his dad.
+It killed me towatch the boy sit on the couch waiting for the doorbell to ring.”

 “I had an emergency.”